 - A. Medicaid

-- B. Low income housing

-- C. Welfare (AFDC, General Assistance)
+- B. Welfare (AFDC, General Assistance)

-- D. SSI (Supplemental Security Income)
+- C. SSI (Supplemental Security Income)

-- E. Unemployment insurance
+- D. Unemployment insurance

-- F. Refugee assistance
+- E. Refugee assistance

-- G. Food stamps
+- F. Food stamps

-- H. WIC (Women, Infants and Children's nutritional supplements)
+- G. WIC (Women, Infants and Children's nutritional supplements)

-- I. Federal Loans
+- H. Federal Loans

 Managers of these programs will encourage students to participate, as they are trying to help the students, but they do not understand how this will adversely affect the students.